irvin/taipei/README.md

 EasyCard credits are refundable (with some fees) so if you still have some credits left, remember to go to the MRT counter to apply for a refund.

 **No eating or drinking is allowed inside the station or on the train.**

+### YouBike
+[YouBike](http://taipei.youbike.com.tw/en/f43.php) allows commuters to rent from one station and return at another.
+To use YouBike, you will need an [EasyCard](https://www.easycard.com.tw/english/easycard/buy.asp) that is available at all metro station information counters and convenience stores.

 ## Sight Seeing